ysyk2021/empowerment-through-learning-unleashing-the-potential-within/src/chapter-2-3.md

-Chapter 1: Understanding the Power of Learning: Developing Self-Awareness as a Learner
+Developing Self-Awareness as a Learner
 ======================================================================================

 Learning is a powerful tool that can help individuals unleash their full potential and achieve their desired outcomes.
 In this chapter, we will explore the importance of developing self-awareness as a learner and how it can enhance the learning experience.